The U.S. Navy offers service members a proud and venerable tradition, having patrolled the seas since its inception in 1775.

-The Navy Loan Repayment Program is designed to pay federally guaranteed student loans, up to $65,000, for Navy personnel who qualify.
+The Navy Loan Repayment Program is designed to pay up to $65,000 of federally guaranteed student loans for Navy personnel who qualify.
 The program is offered to members of the service’s Delayed Entry Program who eventually enlist in the Navy full time.

 The Delayed Entry Program, also known as the Delayed Enlistment Program or inactive reserves, is meant to provide an onboarding experience before official enlistment.
 In the case of the Navy, a future sailor who signs on to delayed entry agrees to report for active duty in the next year.
 Currently, delayed-entry members can remain on inactive duty for 365 days.
 At that point, they must enlist for active duty in the Navy to receive student loan aid.

 The Delayed Entry Program is only one hurdle Navy members must clear before becoming eligible for the loan repayment program.
 Service members must also meet the following criteria.

 • They must be “first time” military service members (meaning applicants have never served in the U.S. military before).

 • They must have a high school diploma.